 - Ensuring the DOH Agency Licensing and Certification System (ALCS) database lists the most current administrator; and

-- Registering with DOH through the Provider Entry Portal.
+- Registering with DBHR through the Provider Entry Portal.
 Providers will submit client data for these clients to the Behavioral Health Data Store through this portal.

 Apple Health managed care program